1952 Mexican general election

 General elections were held in Mexico on 7 July 1952.
-The presidential elections were won by Adolfo Ruiz Cortines, who received 74.3% of the vote.
-In the Chamber of Deputies election, the Institutional Revolutionary Party won 151 of the 161 seats.
+The presidential elections were won by Adolfo Ruiz Cortines of the Institutional Revolutionary Party (PRI), who received 74.3% of the vote.
+In the Chamber of Deputies election, the PRI won 151 of the 161 seats.
 These were the last presidential elections in Mexico in which women were not allowed to vote.

 Campaign

-President Miguel Alemán Valdés appointed his Minister of the Interior, Adolfo Ruiz Cortines, as the PRI's presidential candidate.
-The coordinator of Ruiz Cortines' campaign was Adolfo López Mateos, who would later succeed him as President.
+President Miguel Alemán Valdés appointed his Secretary of the Interior, Adolfo Ruiz Cortines, as the PRI's presidential candidate.
+The coordinator of Ruiz Cortines's campaign was Adolfo López Mateos, who later succeeded him as president.